-Some things that will not be within the scope of this project are adding tags to photos, searching for photos with tags, commenting on photos, tagging users, etc.
+Functions that are not within the scope of this project are adding tags to photos, searching for photos with tags, commenting on photos, and tagging users.

 Total space required for 1 day of photos:

-At a high-level, the system should be able to support users uploading their media and other users being able to view the photos.
-Therefore, our service needs servers to store the photos and videos and also another database server to store the metadata of the media.
+The system should be able to support users as they upload and view each other’s media.
+This means our service needs servers to store media as well as another database server to store the media’s metadata.

-While we could take a straightforward approach by storing the above schema in a Relational Database Management System (RDBMS), some challenges would arise when using a relational database, especially when scaling the application.
+We could take a straightforward approach by storing the above schema in a Relational Database Management System (RDBMS).
+However, challenges often arise when using a relational database for a scaling application.

 We can store the above schema with key-value pairs utilizing a NoSQL database.
 The metadata for the photos and videos will belong to a table where the